Impact

 Risk and Exploitability

-The CVSS score is 6.5, indicating a medium severity issue, but the vulnerability provides a remote data leak path that requires the victim to open a malicious file.
+The CVSS score is 8.1, indicating a high severity issue, but the vulnerability provides a remote data leak path that requires the victim to open a malicious file.
 Since the exploit is read-only and does not execute code, the attack surface is limited to information disclosure, yet it remains impactful for credential theft or privacy violations.
-EPSS is not available and the vulnerability is not listed in CISA's KEV catalog.
+The EPSS score is less than 1%, indicating a very low but non-zero exploitation probability, and the vulnerability is not listed in CISA's KEV catalog.

 OpenCVE Enrichment